 The population density of earthworms varies significantly across different habitats and geographical regions.
 This variation is primarily influenced by habitat suitability and prevailing climatic conditions.
 Data presented in Table 3 (supplementary data) illustrates the diverse habitats and geographical areas where earthworms are found; they are notably absent only in regions of extreme cold or drought, and typically make up the majority of the biomass of soil animals.

-Maximum earthworm density is generally observed in base-rich grasslands and mull woodland soil humus (Raw 1959, Reynoldson et al. 1955, Svendsen 1957, Reynolds 1969, Dash and Patra 1977).
+The maximum earthworm density is generally observed in base-rich grasslands and mull woodland soil humus (Raw 1959, Reynoldson et al. 1955, Svendsen 1957, Reynolds 1969, Dash and Patra 1977).
 Notable high populations have been recorded by Reynoldson (1955) in grassland soils of Bangor, North Wales; by Barley (1959) in Australian pasture soil; by Raw (1959) in an orchard in Cambridge; and by Dash and Patra (1977) in a tropical grassland in India.
 In Sambalpur woodland, which experiences a tropical climate, earthworm density was higher than the values reported by Bornebusch (1930) for Danish Forest soil, Reynoldson (1955) for Bangor Forest soil, and Madge (1969) for Nigerian grassland.
-Differences in population densities across various sites can be attributed to factors such as earthworm species, soil type, climate, and altitude.
+Differences in population density across various sites can be attributed to factors such as earthworm species, soil type, climate, and altitude.
 Several researchers (Dowdy 1944, Grants 1956, Evans and Guild 1947, Gerard 1967, Nakamura 1968, Dash and Patra 1977) have emphasized the significance of soil moisture and temperature on earthworm activity.
 For instance, Evans and Guild (1947) studied earthworm populations in an old pasture field in England over a year and confirmed that soil moisture and temperature were critical conditions affecting their activity.

-This study, however, focused solely on a garbage site, where only the earthworm species P. sansibaricus was found, with densities ranging from 345/m² to 9045/m².
+This study, -, focused solely on a garbage site, where only the earthworm species P. sansibaricus was found, with density ranging from 345/m² to 9045/m².
 Elvira et al. (1998) reported a population density of 14,600/m² for E. fetida.
 Sahu et al. (1988) examined Dichogaster bolaui in upland grazed pastures receiving kitchen waste and dung, reporting maximum populations of 8030/m² in pasture and 12,617/m² in dung deposit sites.
 The population density reported by Sahu et al. (1988) was either very low or nonexistent from November to June, whereas the present study found a substantial population throughout the year, likely due to consistent rainfall during the study period.
 Among the two critical environmental factors—moisture and temperature—that affect population density, moisture does not appear to have been a limiting factor in this investigation.
 However, higher population peaks were associated with increased rainfall.
 Mishra and Dash (1984) noted that earthworm activity in Indian conditions is typically restricted to the rainy and post-rainy seasons, but Perionyx sansibaricus showed activity throughout the year, possibly due to sufficient moisture availability at the garbage site.

 The biomass of Perionyx sansibaricus was found to be between 60 and 2111 g live weight/m² (Table 2) in the present study.
 This recorded biomass significantly exceeds the findings of Dash & Patra (1977), Lavelle (1978), and Senapati & Dash (1981) regarding tropical pastures.
 Sahu et al. (1988) reported biomass levels of 0-66.2 g live weight/m² from a pasture receiving kitchen waste and 0-51.4 g live weight/m² from a dung deposit site, which represented the highest biomass recorded for Dichogaster bolaui.
 While Dichogaster bolaui is a small epigeic species characterized by high population density, rapid reproduction, and sudden emergence patterns, Perionyx sansibaricus is a larger species that maintained a stable presence throughout the study period without showing signs of stress.
 Notably, a rebuilding of population biomass was not observed, which likely contributed to the exceptionally high biomass recorded for P. sansibaricus in this study.